-Using the built-in implementation layer, each project can also include additional logic or filter criteria without the need to change the product itself.
-This can be used for example to include whitelists, blacklists or other rules that depend on customer profile.
-The access, extraction or ingestion of this information to other systems follows the same range of options as the overall consent preference data, including APIs, batch, streaming, CDC, files and more.
-The format of the extract is configurable and can be adapted to the needs of each consuming/target application.
+Using the built-in implementation layer, each project can include additional logic or filter criteria without changing the product itself.
+The information can include whitelists, blacklists, or other rules that depend on a customer profile.
+The access, extraction, or ingestion of this information to other systems follows the same range of options as the overall consent preference data, including APIs, batches, streaming, CDC, and files.
+The extraction format is configurable and adaptable to the needs of each consuming/target application.

-For example, information on subscribers that opted-out or opted-in can be delivered to the target system using streaming, invoking an API of the target system, exposing an API to be called by the interested system, providing extract files with the information, directly update of the target database and so on.
+For example, information on subscribers that opted-out or opted-in can be delivered to the target system using streaming, invoking an API of the target system, exposing an API to be called by the interested system, providing extract files with the information, and directly updating the target database.

 DPM provides versatile, configurable, two-way integration capabilities.
 Just as data can be provided to any other system, data can also be loaded into the DPM system from any external source.
-The data that is loaded into DPM is available in DPM Rest APIs in the same way as data that was generated within the system is presented.
+The data that is loaded into DPM is available in DPM Rest APIs in the same way as system-generated data is presented.

-The integration in both directions is established based on the data format expected by the source or target systems, as the adaptable data model and the configurable layout formatting features provide full flexibility.
+The integration in both directions is based on the data format expected by the source or target systems, because the adaptable data model and the configurable layout formatting features provide full flexibility.

-Acquiring data back to the corporate data lake is fully supported – the integration method can be based on any of the abovementioned options, and the data layout can be configured to any format the data lake is expecting to receive.
+Acquiring data back to the corporate data lake is fully supported.
+The integration method can be based on any of the previously explained options, and the data layout can be configured to any format the data lake expects to receive.

 Acquire and Publish in Real-Time

-Using K2View DPM enables you to maintain the consents information obtained, updated and published in real time.
-Consent preferences can be updated via DPM user interface directly, by calling DPM REST APIs as well as by using methods such as acquiring data based on streaming.
-All these options allow DPM to be updated in real-time on any update.
+Using K2View DPM allows you to maintain the consents information obtained, updated and published in real-time.
+Consent preferences can be updated directly through the DPM user interface, by calling DPM REST APIs, and through methods such as acquiring data based on streaming.
+These options allow DPM to be updated in real-time on any update.

-In the same manner that customer preference changes are updated in DPM in real-time, also the propagating these changes to any other client application can be configured to be in real-time, regardless of the method used by the subscriber to update the data.
+In the same manner that customer preference changes are updated in DPM, changes to other client applications are configurable in real-time, regardless of the method used by the subscriber to update the data.

 Consent Preferences Reminders

 DPM can integrate with your corporate customer communication management system to trigger reminders to users to revisit their consent preferences.
-The triggering can be set to be timebound or in accordance with any other condition based on customer attributes, consent topic attribute or other criteria, depending on the project requirements.
-Two-way integration is provided, so DPM can acquire policy information that is defined in other systems as part of the communication triggering process.
+Reminder triggering can be timebound or in accordance with other conditions based on customer attributes, consent topic attributes, or other criteria, depending upon the project requirements.
+Two-way integration is provided, so DPM can acquire policy information defined in other systems as part of the communication triggering process.

-As DPM is based on K2View’s Fabric platform, obtaining relevant customer attributes from any corporate systems is a simple configuration.
-This allows the communication to include any required data for each customer, wherever it may reside.
+DPM is based on K2View’s Fabric platform, so obtaining relevant customer attributes from any corporate systems is a simple configuration.
+This lets the communication include any required data for each customer, wherever it resides.

-By integrating with the corporate communication management system, the reminders would follow the existing controls and policies as required.
-In the absence of such a customer communication system, DPM enables direct triggering of the reminders in the implementation layer, without changes to the product.
+By integrating with the corporate communication management system, the reminders follow the existing controls and policies as required.
+In the absence of such a customer communication system, DPM enables direct reminder triggering in the implementation layer, without changes to the product.

 Information about failed and successful SMS delivery attempts can be logged as part of DPM integration with the customer communication system.